Waiting period to qualify for sickness allowance

 There is no waiting period if incapacity entitling you to a sickness allowance starts or continues immediately after a preceding period of partial sickness allowance or rehabilitation allowance.

-If you are unemployed, you are paid an unemployment allowance either by an unemployment fund or Kela during the sickness allowance waiting period.
+If you are unemployed, you can apply for an unemployment allowance either by an unemployment fund or Kela during the sickness allowance waiting period.